 1. Measurement Period

-If it can’t be reasonably determined that the new employee will work over 30 hours a week, then the employee may be classified as a variable-hour employee.
-In this case, you would begin tracking hours on a go-forward basis.
-For new variable-hour and seasonal employees, you may use a look-back period of between 3 and 12 months that begins on any date between the first pay period the employee’s hours are recorded and the first day of the first month following the start date.
-If the employee’s hours meet or exceed a full-time average of 130 hours per month over the initial measurement period, they will be determined to be “full-time” and therefore eligible for coverage throughout the subsequent stability period — even if their hours are reduced during the stability period.
+You should begin tracking hours for new variable, part-time, and seasonal employees on a go-forward basis.
+Health e(fx) recommends a look-back period of between 6 and 12 months that begins on any date between the first pay period the employee’s hours are recorded and the first day of the first month following the start date.
+If the employee’s hours meet or exceed a full-time average of 130 hours per month over the initial measurement period, they will be determined to be “full-time” and therefore eligible for coverage throughout the subsequent initial stability period — even if their hours are reduced during the initial stability period.

 Standard Measurement period: Ongoing employees